Moving To Maui: Live Your Best Island Life

 If you like wide open space, expansive views, and slightly cooler temperatures, you should really look at living Upcountry.
 The communities of Haiku, Makawao, Pukalani, Kula, and Ulupalakua make up Upcountry Maui and the homes for sale and for rent in these communities offer more land, more space, and often bigger views than many other areas of Maui.
 There is a lot of character and charm to Upcountry Maui and if you're like me, you'll enjoy not having to have the AC on while you sleep as you might in parts of the island like Lahaina.

-With the recent addition of the incredible pizza at Marlow and the craft beers at Mahalo Aleworks brewery, Upcountry has become a little more outgoing.
+With the recent addition of the incredible pizza at Marlow and the Maui craft beer scene at Mahalo Aleworks brewery, Upcountry has become a little more outgoing.
 There aren't many places to go out for dinner or drinks and these two hot spots are a welcome addition in Pukalani.

 The Lowdown: Upcountry is rural, laid back, and still close enough to the beach.
 You're 45 minutes from Wailea and 20 minutes to the Northshore.
 You're also just a short drive from the airport and of course, Costco.